Excellence in Supervision Award

 The award is open to all University of Canberra staff members or adjuncts who are Registered Supervisors.

-- You may discuss the nomination with the supervisor in order to prepare the material
+The nominating student may discuss the nomination with the supervisor and their other students in order to prepare the statement addressing assessment criteria

-- Evidence of how the supervisor supports their candidates to manage successful completion of milestones
+- Evidence of how the supervisor supports their candidates to manage progress towards timely completion.

-- Evidence of how the supervisor has supported the development of candidates’ skills
+- Evidence of how the supervisor has supported the development of candidates’ research skills.

-- Demonstration of how the supervisor has enabled candidates to take part in the wider research community; at UC, national and internationally
+- Demonstration of how the supervisor has encouraged innovation and engagement at UC, national and internationally.

 - A demonstrated energy, passion and commitment to supervision, evident over time

-- Success of supervisory practice evidenced by timely student progress and completion (to be completed by the Graduate Research team).
+- Evidence of timely student progress and completion (to be completed by the Graduate Research team).

 Ph: 02 6201 5076